LCMS Foundation: History

-Supporting Ministries
+Supporting ministries

 Since the LCMS Foundation was established in 1958, it has distributed more than $1.1 billion in gifts.

-In fiscal year 2016, the LCMS Foundation distributed $29.8 million to 868 ministries, including congregations, schools, the Seminaries, and other ministry organizations named by donors.
+In fiscal year 2016, the LCMS Foundation distributed $29.8 million to 868 ministries, including congregations, schools, the seminaries, and other ministry organizations named by donors.

 The LCMS Foundation manages the John and Harriet Wiebe Mission Advancement Fund that provides grants to LCMS ministries and LCMS Recognized Service Organizations to assist mission outreach, new church plants, and children/youth ministries.

-The LCMS Foundation provides development training courses that equip people to help supporters of various LCMS ministries create charitable planned gifts.
+The LCMS Foundation also provides development training courses for LCMS ministries to create charitable planned gifts.
 Successful completion of the courses provides participants with certification in Gift Development and Stewardship for Christian nonprofit organizations.